LucaMalavolta/PyORBIT/docs/installation.rst

 Segmentation fault
 ------------------

-If you are using Conda/Anaconda and running ``python pypolychord.py``:
+If you get this error using Conda/Anaconda and running ``python run_pypolychord.py``:

 .. code:: bash